 R4045: The format of the certificate MUST follow the common standard X.509v3.

-An example of a self-signed X.509 certificate is shown below.
+An example of a self-signed X.509 certificate is shown below. in this case, the Subject field contains the UUID in string representation format (i.e., not represented numerically).